 No stone was left unturned; the dressing, language, food, and religion are evidence that the colonialists had a big influence on Ugandans.
 Whitening, toning, lightening, products are in every beauty shop you step into in Uganda.
 Many women bear the brunt of relaxing chemicals just to have long silky hair.

 Yet not everyone can achieve that look and for long, and for some, it is a nightmare because the chemicals weaken the hair and it eventually starts falling off.
 But the beauticians had a plan, and then came the wig and the weave.

 For what its worth, the weave is the most uncomfortable thing I have had on my head for two weeks.
 It is a common sight to see girls tapping their heads to relieve the itch that is silently killing them within.

 Thus, it is safe to say that unquestionably, globalization, western culture, and colonialists that attempted to assimilate Africans into their own cultures have shaped Uganda’s identity- even up to today.

-But in the past few years, Africans want to know more about their traditions and what they have; African fashion, music, dance and drama is now trendy, it is being promoted t to meet the modern times and become appealing to the young people.
+But in the past few years, Africans want to know more about their traditions and what they have; African fashion, music, dance, and drama is now trendy, it is being promoted t to meet modern times and become appealing to young people.

 While grappling with this topic, I asked women in office what their attitude towards natural hair was; those women are conservative, those women fear chemicals, these women hate modern things, they don’t care for their looks, they are broke and some want to look young, that’s why they keep natural hair.